 15. Kesar Phirni – Saffron Rice Pudding

-Kashmiri desserts aren’t as sizable in number as the main dishes.
-But what this land has in its arsenal will delight your taste buds to the extreme.
-A local treat that will easily ensnare travelers with a sweet tooth is the savory rice pudding Kesar Phirni.
+Compared to other main dishes, sweet treats in Kashmir aren’t as sizable in number.
+But they will still delight your taste buds to the extreme.
+A local treat that will easily ensnare travelers with a sweet tooth is the savory rice pudding, Kesar Phirni.

 It is a strongly aromatic combination of ground rice, milk, rose essence, and Kashmiri’s world-famous saffron.
 People always serve the dessert in kulhars (also called shikoras), a type of unpainted, unglazed earthen bowls in South Asia.

 Both the pudding and its container bespeak simplicity, but it is the kind of simplicity that masks sublime deliciousness.
 Kesar Phirni is particularly popular in the season of festivities, such as the Hindu festivals Diwali and Holi or Islam’s Eid al-Fitr.